LarisaPk/Java/README.md

 add courses into the personal study plan, mark them completed and print out courses to be studied in a given semester.
 The tool includes the following functionality:
-1. Adding a course - press "Add a course" button, insert the information and press "OK"
+1. Adding a course - press "Add a course" button, insert the information to the field and press "OK"
 2. Marking the course completed - click on the row and press "Mark selected as completed/not completed" button
 3. Updating the planned semester for a given course - click on the cell of the semester you wish to change and cshoose the new one from the pop up panel dropdown menu and press "OK"
 4. Removing a course - click on the row and press "Remove selected" button